ffrank/puppet-mgmtgraph/README.md

 * more flexibility in the DSL
 * easier DSL (e.g. add a method to get at the namevar)
 * general fallback support using `puppet resource` (a.k.a. the Daenny hack)
+* full class/define support
+* support for export and import of resources (if possible)